Oliver Twins: Leadership

 Both of the Olivers take an active role in supporting the UK games industry.
 Philip Oliver is one of the founders of developers' trade body TIGA and has served as an active board member (currently a director) since its inception in 2001.
 He was also a director on the board for e-skills UK for several years.

 The brothers received honorary doctorates in 2008 from Coventry University (in business administration (DBA) and technology (DTech) for Philip and Andrew respectively) in recognition of their contribution to the growth of the electronic games industry both regionally and internationally, and were honoured as Fellows of the Royal Society of Arts in 2010.

 After Philip attended the launch of the UK Government's Next Gen Report (also known as the Livingstone-Hope Report) in February 2011 about challenges faced by the UK Games industry, he established Made in Creative UK which with Andrew they run as a not for profit campaign to raise awareness of the world class game developers and digital creatives developers based in the UK.
 The campaign has over 350 supporting companies and many high-profile supporters, including Sajid Javid MP (Culture Secretary & Secretary of State for Business, Innovation and Skills).

 The Oliver Twins' early games and story inspired many people to develop video games as a career, and this was captured in Chris Wilkins and Roger Kean's book Let's Go Dizzy: The Story of the Oliver Twins, published December 2016 through Fusion Retro Books.

 A video shot at the launch of the book entitled Videogame Legends – Computerphile prompted Markus "Notch" Persson, the creator of Minecraft, to tweet that he was one of those inspired by the Oliver Twins games: "I grew up loving and being inspired by their work."

 In December 2017 Guinness World Records awarded the Oliver Twins the record for "Most Prolific 8-bit videogame developers".
-They developed 26 different commercially released games for 8-bit computers and consoles from 1984-1992 and wrote a total of 49 games overall, taking into account titles released for multiple platforms.
+They developed 26 different commercially released games for 8-bit computers and consoles from 1984 to 1992 and wrote a total of 49 games overall, taking into account titles released for multiple platforms.